Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Experimental Results

 Second, the combination of a fully nonlinear encoder ($P=128$) and a moderately nonlinear decoder ($P=4$) can also achieve $>99\%$ test accuracy while enabling a clear syntactic interpretation of the latent units.
 We found that this behavior emerges from the interaction between the expressive encoder, which maps syntactic constructs onto the PWL latent space of the decoder, effectively leveraging its subregions for decoding (Fig. \ref{fig:scan_task}).
-Specifically, a compact subspace of four subregions, characterized by the first two PWL units remaining inactive, captures the majority of intial states corresponding to shorter action sequences (Fig. \ref{fig:scan_task}\textbf{b}).
+Specifically, a compact subspace of four subregions, with the first two PWL units inactive, captures most initial states for shorter sequences (Fig. \ref{fig:scan_task}\textbf{b}).
 In contrast, more complex and lengthier command sequences are consistently mapped to a separate latent subspace, where nonlinear dynamics become more pronounced (Fig. \ref{fig:scan_task}\textbf{c}).
 Within this second subspace, we observe a clear syntactic segregation, with commands containing \textit{and} and \textit{after} being mapped to mutually exclusive linear subregions (Fig. \ref{fig:scan_task}\textbf{d}).
 Additionally, we find that during decoding, transitions between composite commands in an action sequence are synchronized with sign flips in the PWL units (Fig. \ref{fig:scan_pwl_dynamics}).

-Collectively, these findings suggest that while symbolic encoding in SCAN can remain largely linear, compositional generalization depends on the PWL structure of the decoder that tiles the latent space into modular, context-sensitive, and syntax-aware subregions.
+Collectively, these findings suggest that while symbolic encoding in SCAN can remain largely linear, compositional generalization depends on the decoder’s PWL structure tiling latent space into modular, syntax-aware subregion.
 This decomposition reveals a pathway toward interpreting how abstract syntactic operations are organized in more complex sequence tasks.